 Snead Wertheim Endowment Lectureship

 This lectureship was created in 1989 by Jerry and Mary Carole May Wertheim and James E. and Georgia Phillips Snead.
 Wertheim and Snead are UNM alumni and attorneys in Santa Fe.
-The lectureship rotates between Anthropology and History and recognizes a significant scholarly activity by a faculty member.
+The lectureship rotates between the UNM Department of Anthropology and the UNM Department of History and recognizes a significant scholarly activity by a faculty member.

 Stone Age Research Fund

-This fund, established through intitial donations from author Jean Auel, provides support for Dr. Lawrence G. Straus and his students to excavate in Cantabrian, Spain.
+This fund, established through intitial donations from author Jean Auel (The Clan of the Cave Bear series), provides support for Dr. Lawrence G. Straus and his students to excavate in Cantabrian, Spain.
 Dr. Straus has been excavating at El Mirón Cave since 1996.
 This fund supports travel and per diems for Dr. Straus and students while in Spain, plus travel to national and international meetings, and analyses of archaeological finds.

 Anthropology General Fund